LGBTQ Genealogy – Part 15a

 Medical Records

-At a recent LGBTQ Genealogy presentation in Ohio, a participant reminded me of another genealogical record source that may lead to clues on LGBTQ history – medical records.
-Like Police and Prison Records discussed in Part 13, medical records are not generally available to the public.
-But with […]
+During a recent LGBTQ Genealogy presentation in Ohio, a participant reminded me of an additional genealogical record source that could provide insights into LGBTQ history – medical records.
+Similar to the discussion on Police and Prison Records in Part 13, medical records are generally not accessible to the […]

 LGBTQ Genealogy & Software – Part 5